The needle has struck, the hour has come,

 Of human depredation, her foibles,

-and hit the road with tired legs and an aging gait
+and hit the road with rickety legs and an ageing gait.

 And through the mist and haze

 and manmade gales, I shall labour on,